The Officers' Mess

 The Officers' Mess is a 1931 British comedy film directed by Manning Haynes and starring Richard Cooper, Harold French and Elsa Lanchester.
-It was made at Walton Studios.
+It was written by Eliot Stannard based on the play by Sydney Blow and Douglas Hoare, and was made at Walton Studios.
 It was released as a quota quickie by Paramount Pictures.

 A Lieutenant becomes mixed-up with some stolen jewels.

+Preservation status

+The British Film Institute National Archive holds a collection of ephemera and stills but no film or video materials.